 - I can highly recommend the book by Gary Kasparov – How life Imitates Chess – Making the right moves from the board to the boardroom.
 It is not about investing but how to develop your own personal way of thinking about your goals, money or whatever.
 This book has made an impact on me in terms of the way I think about stock trading.
 And yes this guy is a genius.

 I use to play chess at Harvard square.
 One of the chess masters there explained to me, the reason chess is so hard is:

 It is not just what white does but also what black does. – Harvard Square chess master

-Such simple words that means something.
+Such simple words that mean something.
 I think can have greats ideas and plans and my own style and strategy but they fail if I do not consider the dynamic nature of the playing field.
 It is just not what I am thinking but what is changing around me.

-The problem many investment managers is they have a plan of attack, but it is not dynamic.
+The problem many investment managers are they have a plan of attack, but it is not dynamic.
 It is one dimensional.
 Again like the chess master mentioned above, it is just not what white does, but what black does also.
 They have a plan of attack something like ‘I like to screen for low P/E stocks’.
 Or ‘I look at earnings momentum’, or’ valuations now seem a little high’.
-I can not tell you how many countess times I have herd fund managers repeat these mantras and their market returns were less than stellar.
+I can not tell you how many countless times I have herd fund managers repeat these mantras and their market returns were less than stellar.
 The stock market like the chessboard or battlefield is messy and rarely textbook.

 Even if they react to the new market conditions, which is good, they do it with the same old investment strategy or thinking, which is bad.
 They have not changed their thinking process.
 This is why you can have a solid investment strategy that has worked for years but, then stops working under a new set of market conditions.
 The issue is most investment managers I know have huge egos (because of some title like chief portfolio manager for XYZ hedge fund) and pride blinds them.
 As a disclaimer, many do not and many do better than I do, but I am talking abstractly not personally.